vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 \end{array}
 $$

-Note that the **(op)** column, noted between parenthesis, is just used as a definition (it will not be interpolated into a polynomial).
+Note that we use **invOp** for the column containing the inverses of **op**.

 Note also that the **PC** turns to be an important registry when jumps are included in the set of possible instructions because jumps can modify the sequence of instructions that is executed.

 ### Proving the Execution of the "Correct Program"